More data.

 Most students use between 15 and 40GB per month.
 If you are on campus WiFi during the day, 30 to 50GB is usually plenty.
 If you use your phone as a hotspot for your laptop or stream a lot of video without WiFi, 100GB gives you room to breathe without worrying.

 It depends on the network and plan.
-Some providers include roaming in European countries as standard, others charge extra.
-Lebara is a strong choice if you travel internationally as it includes international minutes to 50 or more countries.
+Some providers include roaming in European countries as standard, others charge extra. iD Mobile includes EU roaming on its plans, which suits a term abroad or summer travelling.
 Check the roaming terms before you sign up if travelling is likely.

 Related deals and guides